Actindo-AG/Documentation/DataHub/Integration/06_ManageUnitsDimensions.md

 ![Units and dimensions](../../Assets/Screenshots/DataHub/Settings/UnitsDimensions/UnitsDimensions.png "[Units and dimensions]")

-1. Click the dimension, in which the unit is located you want to deactivate.
+1. Click the dimension in which the unit you want to deactivate is located.
    The *List details of dimension* view is displayed.

    ![Units](../../Assets/Screenshots/DataHub/Settings/UnitsDimensions/DetailListDimension.png "[Units]")